openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

 It also fetches data from the user-provided url to populate the "context" text.
 The text is then used to search named entities.

+## Model API

+The demo utilizes model wrappers, adapters and pipelines from [Python* Model API](../../common/python/openvino/model_zoo/model_api/README.md).

+The generalized interface of wrappers with its unified results representation provides the support of multiple different named entity recognition model topologies in one demo.

 ## Preparing to Run

 The list of models supported by the demo is in `<omz_dir>/demos/bert_named_entity_recognition_demo/python/models.lst` file.